oneapi-src/ishmem/docs/README.md

 2. Optionally run `make clean` to remove any pre-existing files.
 3. Run `make html`.
 4. Open the `build/html/index.html` file with your favorite browser.

+### Style and text editor guidlines:

+1. Whenever possible, please maintain only a single sentence per line.
+2. Please set your text editor to enforce no more than 80 characters per line.